thetanishqrawat05/QuickApply/replit.md

   - Relations between users, sessions, and logs for complete audit trail

 - **AI Integration**:
-  - OpenAI GPT-4o for cover letter generation based on job descriptions
+  - Gemini 2.5 Pro for advanced cover letter generation with professional templates
+  - Gemini 2.5 Flash for real-time form analysis and intelligent field detection
+  - Permanent AI configuration that persists across all deployments and environments
+  - Task-specific AI models with optimized settings for different automation workflows
   - Intelligent job posting analysis for automatic form field mapping
-  - AI-powered content extraction from job pages
+  - AI-powered content extraction from job pages with enhanced accuracy

 - **Multi-Channel Notifications**:
   - Email notifications with HTML templates and approval links